403NvForbidden/logs/reference.md

 	 - Degree Centrality: measure of how often an author collaborates with other authors in the network.
 	 - Eigenvector Centrality: depends on the quality of connections nodes with higher eigenvector centrality lie at the centre of flow of ideas and information in the network.
 	 In co-authorships networs it represents the author's ability to receive new research ideas
-	 -  Betweenness Centrality: nodes with high betweenness centrality occupy startegic positions in the network.
+	 -  Betweenness Centrality: nodes with high betweenness centrality occupy strategic positions in the network. 重要地位
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTgxNTQzMDIsLTIwMzI1ODgyNTYsLT
+eyJoaXN0b3J5IjpbMTU0OTQ1MDkzMSwtMjAzMjU4ODI1NiwtMj
-I1NzM4MzMsLTc5OTM2MzA5OCwtMTY3MjUxNDc0LDE5MDc3MTMz
+U3MzgzMywtNzk5MzYzMDk4LC0xNjcyNTE0NzQsMTkwNzcxMzM1
-NTcsMzc3NzA2NzcwXX0=
+NywzNzc3MDY3NzBdfQ==
 -->